 - Make it harder for you to get pregnant

-- Increase the chance that you will miscarry (lose the baby before it is born).
+- Increase the chance of miscarriage (lose the baby before it is born)

 If you need help quitting smoking, alcohol, or drugs, talk to your doctor or midwife.